ethannicholas/panda-old/docs/status.md

 example, I'd prefer to see them split out into a separate module (much as `panda.gl` is currently broken out) so we don't absolutely have to have a regular expression library in every Panda installation, and the same basic deal for every "big" and not-strictly-necessary module currently included.
-The big hesitation here is I'm not sure how well that can be accomplished on the JVM.

-I'm not saying there isn't a great (possibly even an obvious) solution, but I haven't spent much time thinking about it and my gut feel is that it's going to be difficult to do right.
-Maybe I'm wrong.

 Inner Classes
 -------------